 In 2018, all participating households will be approached to participate in the household contact study.
 All household members will be asked to wear the device for 8 - 12 days (depending on the exact day the tag can be issued to each participant and recollected), every 4 - 6 weeks to capture information for the different seasons (summer, autumn, winter and spring) and to capture information in and out of the school holidays.
 To identify the location of contacts between household members within the home, tags will be placed in key locations within the houses (for example kitchen, living room, and bedrooms).
 During deployment, participants will be asked to complete a time sheet (Appendix 6) to indicate during what periods the tag was not worn.
 To enable participants to record this information, each household will be supplied with one digital clock.
-This clock will stay with the houses, participants will be asked to complete a contact diary and time use data questionnaire collecting information on the number of contacts per day, the age of the individual whom there was contact with and where the contact took place.
+This clock will stay with the household after the study is completed.
+To measure contacts of participants of the study outside houses, participants will be asked to complete a contact diary and time use data questionnaire collecting information on the number of contacts per day, the age of the individual whom there was contact with and where the contact took place.
 In addition, all household members will be asked to complete a questionnaire on their time use and social contacts two times per year.